ff9955/FOB-SH-Analysis/README.md

 Series of Python functions to format and analyse data generated from FOB-SH simulations.
+The analysis functions use the electronic wavefunction coefficients calculated at each timestep of the simulation to determine the location of the charge carrier, and its extent of delocalisation.